List of M jak miłość characters: Mostowiak family

-Urszula Lisiecka, born Jakubczyk, adopted Mostowiak (Iga Krefft) is an adopted daughter of Marek Mostowiak and his wife, Hanna Mostowiak, biological daughter of Bronisław Jakubczyk and his unnamed wife.
-She was born in 1996.
+Urszula Mostowiak (born Jakubczyk, 2 September 1996, Iga Krefft) is an adopted daughter of Marek Mostowiak and his wife, Hanna Walisiak; biological daughter of Bronisław Jakubczyk and his unnamed wife.
+She was married to Bartosz Lisiecki (2019-2024) and has one foster daughter, Kalina Lisiecka (2020).
+Her biological mother was dead and her father was addicted to alcohol, unable to take care of his child.
 She was adopted by Mostowiak family in 2008.
+Since 2023, Urszula lives in Australia with her daughter.